Looking for Car Stereos?Start shopping

 On the standard Fit, you’ll find 6-1/2" speakers in the base of each front door.
 The Sport model adds a set of tweeters in the sail panels, but we’ll get to those in a moment.
 For now, let’s take a look into the doors.

-Aftermarket 6-1/2" or 5-1/4" speakers will work nicely here, but a speaker adapter bracket (included free with your Crutchfield speaker purchase) is required in either case.
+Aftermarket 6-1/2" or 5-1/4" speakers will work nicely here, but a speaker adapter bracket (available at a discount with your Crutchfield speaker purchase) is required in either case.
 You’ll also have to do some minor drilling to install your new speaker/bracket combo.

 To remove the door panels, you’ll start by removing the door release assembly, then the armrest.
 Next, you’ll need to disconnect the door release rod, then pry the armrest away from the door panel.
 Here, and when removing the door panel itself, you’ll encounter those remarkably snug Honda retaining clips.
 As always, use extreme care when prying them away with your panel tool.
 Your Crutchfield MasterSheet has in-depth details on this and other aspects of the installation.